Overview

 Model

-The model handles the signing-in, using its attribute LogInManager
+The model handles the signing-in, using its attribute LogInManager.

 The Class Diagram of the login module is shown below.

-to keep track of whether
+LogInManager uses an optional username to keep track of whether

 the user is currently signed in.
-The passwordReferenceList
+The passwordReferenceList provides an

 immutable key-value lookup for usernames and passwords.